Why are clouds white?

-This is more prominent in rain clouds because the cloud droplets are bigger, thus scattering more light, meaning even less light from the sun reaches the bottom of the cloud giving rain clouds their intimidating appearance.
+This is more prominent in rain clouds because the cloud droplets are bigger, thus scattering more light.
+This means that even less light from the Sun reaches the bottom of the cloud, giving rain clouds their intimidating appearance.

 At sunrise or sunset, clouds can take on a red or orange colour.
-This is because during sunrise and sunset, the sun is very low in the sky and so light has to travel through more of the atmosphere.
-As a result more of the blue light is scattered and deflected away allowing more red and yellows light to reach the earth.
+This is because during sunrise and sunset, the Sun is very low in the sky and so light has to travel through more of the atmosphere.
+As a result more of the blue light is scattered and deflected away allowing more red and yellow light to reach the Earth.

 You can also sometimes see pearlescent colours in clouds, which is fairly rare.